Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Experiments

-We now consider whether APT can be used to improve robustness.
-To this end, for a PRIME-ResNet50 classifier $C$, we use APT to manipulate 50k images from the ImageNet training set, and fine-tune the classifier on these resulting images, resulting in classifier $C_{finetune}$.
-We then consider 3k images from the ImageNet validation set, and generate APT samples for both $C$ and $C_{finetune}$.
-In \cref{tab:results-per-severity-imagenet}, we observe that accuracy on APT-generated images increases by 3.7\% after fine-tuning.
+We now consider whether APT samples can be used to improve robustness.
+To this end, for a PRIME-ResNet50 classifier $C$, we use APT, PGD, and SSAH to manipulate 50k images from the ImageNet training set, and fine-tune the classifier on these resulting images (wither in isolation or together), resulting in classifier $C_{finetune}$.
+We then consider 3k images from the ImageNet validation set and generate APT/PGD/SSAH samples for both $C$ and $C_{finetune}$.
+In \cref{tab:results-per-severity-imagenet}, we observe that accuracy on APT-generated images increases by 2.5\% after fine-tuning on APT-generated images.
+For images generated using PGD and SSAH the accuracy drops, suggesting that these adversarial attacks likely learn a different kind of robustness. \cref{tab:results-per-severity-imagenet} shows that fine-tuning on one set of images results in improved performances on the same type of attack but a reduction in performance compared to other attacks. finetuning on all three attacks results in an improved performance.

-\textbf{Performance on Corruption Benchmarks. \quad} We consider the performance of our APT-based fine-tuning on previously proposed corruption-based robustness benchmarks.
-We consider the standard robustness benchmark of ImageNet-C~\cite{hendrycks2019robustness} which is generated by applying simple corruptions to ImageNet, such as color jittering, noise, and blurring.
-While fine-tuning improves robustness to APT samples, as can be seen in \cref{tab:results-per-corruption-imagenet}, the performance remains almost the same on ImageNet-C. We note however that some corruptions such as Fog, Motion, and zoom blur have improved, while noise and digital transformations did not.
-This is likely due to the fact that APT manipulations do not include these types of manipulations.